tenzir/tenzir/web/docs/formats.md

 \*: In selector mode, only events with the same selector are merged.

-This option can not be combined with the `--raw --schema`.
+This option can not be combined with `--raw --schema`.

 ### `--schema <schema>` (Parsers)